OpenEvalProject/evals/manuscripts/elife-82178/v3/manuscript.md

 ### Affiliations

-1. https://ror.org/00a2xv884 Zhejiang Provincial Key Laboratory of Cancer Molecular Cell Biology, Life Sciences Institute, Zhejiang University Hangzhou China
+1. Zhejiang Provincial Key Laboratory of Cancer Molecular Cell Biology, Life Sciences Institute, Zhejiang University Hangzhou China ([ROR:00a2xv884](https://ror.org/00a2xv884))
-2. https://ror.org/00a2xv884 International Biomedicine-X research center of the Second Affiliated Hospital, Zhejiang University Hangzhou China
+2. International Biomedicine-X research center of the Second Affiliated Hospital, Zhejiang University Hangzhou China ([ROR:00a2xv884](https://ror.org/00a2xv884))
 3. Center for Stem Cell and Regenerative Medicine and Department of Burn and wound repair of the Second Affiliated Hospital, Zhejiang University School of Medicine Hangzhou China

 † Corresponding author

 ## Abstract

 Imaging endogenous mRNAs in live animals is technically challenging.
 Here, we describe an MS2-based signal amplification with the Suntag system that enables live-cell RNA imaging of high temporal resolution and with 8xMS2 stem-loops, which overcomes the obstacle of inserting a 1300 nt 24xMS2 into the genome for the imaging of endogenous mRNAs.
-Using this tool, we were able to image the activation of gene expression and the dynamics of endogenous mRNAs in the epidermis of live C. elegans .
+Using this tool, we were able to image the activation of gene expression and the dynamics of endogenous mRNAs in the epidermis of live C. elegans.

 ## Introduction